Parkinson’s specialist met with Biden’s physician at the White House earlier this year, records show - Local News 8

 Dr. Kevin Cannard, a neurologist at the Walter Reed National Military Medical Center, met with White House physician Dr. Kevin O’Connor at the White House in mid-January, according to White House visitor logs.

+Cannard has visited the White House three times this year, according to the visitor logs: A January 17 meeting with O’Connor, and with another staffer on January 26 and March 28.
+Cannard has visited the White House at least eight times over the past year, according to the logs, beginning last August and ending with the March 28 meeting.
+Only the January 17 meeting lists O’Connor as the person who was visited.

-Asked about the visit, White House spokesperson Andrew Bates said, “A wide variety of specialists from the Walter Reed system visit the White House complex to treat the thousands of military personnel who work on the grounds.”
+Asked about the visit between Cannard and O’Connor, White House spokesperson Andrew Bates said, “A wide variety of specialists from the Walter Reed system visit the White House complex to treat the thousands of military personnel who work on the grounds.”

 Those visits include one from a neurologist each year for Biden’s physical, Bates said.
 Biden has not been seen by a neurologist during his time as president outside the context of his annual physical, he added.